 Nevertheless, if you do happen to have the misfortune of being infected with ransomware, then this post will tell you what to do after a Ransomware attack.

-UPDATE: Ransomware comes too close for comfort!
+1] Ransomware comes too close for comfort!
 A screenshot of my friend’s (Pune, India) computer whose Windows 10 system was hijacked by the Cerber ransomware!
 He has no backups – so he has to either kiss goodbye to all his business data or pay up!
-Stay alert folks!